Hunting in Greenland

 Arrival day (day 1)

-Hunting – and fishing (day 2,3,4,5,6… – depends on the length of the stay)
+Hunting – and fishing (day 2,3,4,5,6,7)

 Hunters hunt the whole coastline with their guide until they spot the right trophy that they desire to take.
 Breakfast and dinner is served at the lodge, but while hunting, lunch packages will be brought.
 When the hunter has taken his trophy, the rest of the time can be spent fishing.
 It is also possible for the hunter to take another trophy, paid either beforehand or directly on the spot.
 Other hunting/shooting is also available upon request.
-We do recommend that hunters take some time off to go on sightseeing around the area.
+We do recommend that anglers take some time off to go on sightseeing around the area.
 Some can be arranged by the local guides but some have to be booked in advance.
 Please turn to the staff at Lax-á for further assistance.

 Included